 2. Checking the Basics – Fuses and Wiring

 Before replacing any expensive components, we always check the basic systems first.
-This included inspecting:
+This included inspecting transmission fuses and grounding points.
+Everything was found to be intact, suggesting the problem was internal to the module.

 3. Final Diagnosis – Internal TCM Failure

-With all external checks completed, we removed the Transmission Control Module (TCM) for internal inspection.
-Externally, the unit looked clean.
-However, once we opened the casing, the fault was immediately visible.
+With all external checks completed, we removed the Transmission Control Module (TCM).
+Once we opened the casing, the fault was immediately visible.

 The main processor IC on the TCM circuit board had physically blown / burnt out.

 This internal short circuit destroyed the processor, cutting off all communication with the ECU.
-This is why the scanner could not "talk" to the transmission, forcing the car to stay in 40 km/h limit mode.
+This is why the car was restricted to a 40 km/h limit.

 4. The Solution – Replacing the TCM

-Because the processor itself was damaged, the only effective solution was to replace the faulty TCM unit.
-We sourced a compatible unit, installed it, and carried out the necessary calibration.
+Because the processor was damaged, we replaced the faulty TCM unit with a compatible replacement.
+We then carried out the necessary calibration to ensure smooth shifting.

 🔧 Need more expert fixes?
 Explore The Auto Pulse homepage for more diagnostic guides.